 Always assume the least amount of prior knowledge for your material if your audience has a wide range of past knowledge.
 New employees, on the other hand, must be given the opportunity to learn from the ground up, even if more experienced workers can bypass some processes.

-Workers are not a single entity, and might range from novices to experts in their field.
-How best to convey information to them will depend on their role and the nature of their work, such as if they require a video or an in-depth explanation that includes schematics, for example.
+Workers are not a single entity and might range from novices to experts in their field.
+How best to convey information to them will depend on their role and the nature of their work, such as if they require a video, runbook or in-depth explanation that includes schematics, for example.

 Step 2: Examine your procedure in detail.

-Make a video with your smartphone of an experienced worker going through the complete procedure from beginning to end.
+Make a video with your smartphone of an experienced worker going through the complete method of procedure from beginning to end.
 Then watch the video and take notes on each step.